jaysonvirissimo/active_recall/README.md

 user.words #=> [word]
 ```

-As time passes words need to be reviewed to keep them fresh in memory:
+As time passes, words need to be reviewed to keep them fresh in memory:

 ```ruby
 # Three days later...